viktorvishyn369/PhotoLynk/PRIVACY_POLICY.md

 - **No Analytics**: We do not collect usage statistics or analytics

 ## Third-Party Services
-PhotoSync does **not** use any third-party services, analytics, or tracking tools.
+PhotoLynk does **not** use any third-party services, analytics, or tracking tools.
 Your data stays on your server.

 ## Data Sharing
 We do not share any data with third parties because we do not have access to your data.
 All data remains on your self-hosted server.